 In this guide, we feature a quintet of superb, wide-bodied and versatile boards that are perfect for SUP novices.

 These five excellent inflatables are crafted from quality materials and are also feature-rich enough to tempt seasoned paddlers, as well as beginners.
-They often boast capacities that will accommodate a couple of adults, or at least the additional company of a child or a furry friend too.
+They often boast capacities that will accommodate a couple of adults, or at the very least the additional company of a child or a furry friend too.

 The best inflatable stand up paddleboards for beginners